MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ---
 # Use WebDriver (Chromium) for test automation

-WebDriver enables developers to create automated tests that simulate user interaction.
+WebDriver enables you \(developers\) to create automated tests that simulate user interaction.
 WebDriver tests and simulations differ from JavaScript unit tests because of the following reasons.

 *   Accesses functionality and information not available to JavaScript running in browsers.
 *   Simulates user events or OS-level events more accurately.
 *   Manages multiple windows, tabs, and webpages in a single test session.
 *   Runs multiple sessions of Microsoft Edge on a specific machine.

 The following section describes how to get started with WebDriver for Microsoft Edge \(Chromium\).

 ## Install Microsoft Edge (Chromium)